fivetran/dbt_package_automations/README.md

 With the above example, the script will:
 * Create a `stg_apple_search_ads__campaign_history_tmp.sql` file in the `models/tmp` directory, with `select * from {{ var('campaign_history') }}` in it.
 * Create or update a `stg_apple_search_ads__campaign_history.sql` file in the `models` directory with the pre-filled out `fill_staging_columns` macro.

+# 🙌 How is this package maintained and can I contribute?
+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version of the package.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/jira/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_jira/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

+## Contributions
+These dbt packages are developed by a small team of analytics engineers at Fivetran.
+However, the packages are made better by community contributions!

+We highly encourage and welcome contributions to this package.
+Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!

+# 🏪 Are there any resources available?
+- If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_fivetran_utils/issues/new/choose) section to find the right avenue of support for you.
+- If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
+- Have questions or want to just say hi?
+Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or send us an email at solutions@fivetran.com.